Live Workshop Guide · Hands-On AI Training

 • Over-prescribing the steps in the "How might we…" prompt.
 You care about the outcome.
 Let Claude propose the steps.

 • Guessing on Claude's clarifying questions.
 If you don't know, say "research it and propose, then ask me to confirm."
-That's meta-prompting at its best.
+That's a legitimate answer — the Skill will still generate correctly.

 • Building in chat when you need computer use, or in Cowork when you don't.
 Re-check the chat vs Cowork decision at Step 1.